AVukov04/tech-academy-website/README.md

 ﻿# Tech Academy Website

-A responsive educational website developed as a web development project using **HTML, CSS, and JavaScript**.
+A responsive educational website developed as a web development project in my first year at UNI using **HTML, CSS, and JavaScript**.

 The website presents a fictional technology academy, its available courses, events, and team members.
 It also includes several JavaScript-based interactive features.